Christmas Bird Count

 Every December, NYC Bird Alliance is responsible for reporting data for the Lower Hudson Count Circle, which includes all of Manhattan and parts of New Jersey.
 We host counts all across the City, including Manhattan's Central Park!
 Separate counts are also coordinated by birding clubs in the Bronx, Brooklyn, Queens, and Staten Island.

-The Christmas Bird Count is normally held in each of NYC’s boroughs on a Saturday or Sunday in the second half of December.
+The 126th Christmas Bird Count will be held on Sunday, December 14, 2025.
 Information on how to get involved in all five NYC counts will be posted on our Volunteer Opportunities page by mid-November each year.
 Sign up for our eGret eNewsletter to get notified when registration opens.

 Read more about the history of the Audubon Christmas Bird Count, and see compiled nationwide data, on the National Audubon website.